IQTELL’s Productivity Blog

 Ultimately, that’s why your colleagues trust you and follow your lead (whether official or not).

-2# Problem Solver
+2# Become a Leader By Being a Problem Solver

 When others moan about an impossible obstacle, you see a mere bump in the road.
 Sure, you have your challenges, but nothing is unsolvable.
 Your mantra is simply: every problem has a solution.
 It’s a culmination of past experiences and your character.